Emacs: a basic and capable configuration

 Set up use-package

-With use-package, user have a powerful tool for configuring packages in a streamlined way (The complete configuration).
+With use-package, users have a powerful tool for configuring packages in a streamlined way (The complete configuration).
 Concretely, the user does not need to write a lot of repetitive code, figure out how to load packages when they are needed, installed missing dependencies, and the like.
 Emacs version 29 has use-package built-in, but earlier versions need to install it manually.

 (when (< emacs-major-version 29)